-Trump reportedly hiring Laura Loomer sparks furious spat with Georgia Rep Greene
+Trump campaign not hiring Laura Loomer after Marjorie Taylor Greene backlash

-Trump news — live: Report Trump to hire ‘Islamophobe’ Laura Loomer sparks furious row with Marjorie Taylor Greene
+Trump news – live: Trump attends UFC fight as campaign confirms not hiring ‘Islamophobe’ Laura Loomer

 Former president reportedly instructed aides to give Loomer role in 2024 campaign